Saiful (footballer)

-Saiful (born 9 September 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 1 club Persebaya Surabaya.
+Saiful (born 9 September 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club Perserang Serang, on loan from Persebaya Surabaya.

 Club career

 Bandung United (loan)

 He was signed for Bandung United to play in the Liga 2 in the 2021 season, on loan from Persib Bandung.
 He made 14 league appearances and scored 3 goals for Bandung United.

 Persebaya Surabaya

-He was signed for Persebaya Surabaya and played in Liga 1 in 2022-2023 season.
+He was signed for Persebaya Surabaya and played in Liga 1 in 2022–2023 season.
 Saiful made his league debut on 7 August 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.